-READY will be true after the drive is plus or minus 2% up to speed for 2 seconds.
-The typical time for READY to become true after power on is 12 seconds.
-After the automatic actuator recalibration process, which typically lasts 6 seconds, SEEK COMPLETE will also become true.
+READY will be true after the drive is $95 \pm 2\%$ up to speed (3348 - 3492 rpm).
+The typical time for READY to become true is after the power is on for 12 seconds.
 It is now safe to seek the drive, but an additional 2 minutes should be allowed for thermal expansion to stabilize before any write operations are performed.